-It's not always possible to get a crystal clear picture of someone's past, especially when they aren't too keen on opening up.
+It's not always easy to get a crystal clear picture of someone's past, especially when they aren't too keen on opening up.
 But did you know this habit, among many others, could actually be a sign your partner has a history of toxic relationships?
 While it can be tough to talk about, it's worth it to find out more about each other's pasts, all in the name of improving your dynamic.

 These issues can be tough to cope with for both you and your partner, but "knowing what is at the root of problem behaviors will help you get to a solution," Long says.
 Becoming more aware of what they've been through, and why it might result in certain habits, can come as a huge relief.
 And it can be a first step in overcoming them together.

 "A relationship therapist can be incredibly helpful in assisting with communication strategies, improving trust, and managing conflict," Long says.
-"Even if you don’t go together as a couple, relationship counseling ... can still be very helpful."
-Read on below for a few possible signs your partner has a toxic past, as well a what to do about it, according to experts.
+"Even if you don’t go together as a couple, relationship counseling [...] can still be very helpful."
+Read on below for a few possible signs your partner had a toxic past, as well a what to do about it, according to experts.

 1. They're Slow To Open Up

 When bad things happen, it's only natural to brace yourself so you're on guard in case they ever happen again.
-"This may mean that the natural progression of intimacy and closeness may grow at a snail’s pace," Long says, because your partner is still struggling with vulnerability, as well as wondering if the relationship is safe, or if it'll just be another situation where they get hurt.
+"This may mean that the natural progression of intimacy and closeness may grow at a snail’s pace," Long says, because your partner is wondering if the relationship is safe, or if it'll just be another situation where they get hurt.

 Depending on what happened, your partner may have a lot of personal work to do in order to begin overcoming problems from the past.
-But you can try to be supportive of their process.
-And by giving them that support, you'll be showing that you care.
+But you can help them along by being supportive of their process.

 2. They're Quick To Anger

-So if your partner seems to have a short temper, this may help explain why.
-Instead of handling conflict in a reasonable way, they may get angry, shut down, or overreact.
+A short temper, a bad attitude, and an inability to cope with stress are all telltale signs.
+Instead of handling conflict in a reasonable way, they get angry, shut down, or overreact.
 Basically, as Long says, "if your partner has a low frustration tolerance, a prior history of chronic invalidation might be the culprit."

-This doesn't, however, mean it's OK for them to throw a fit or take it out on you.
-In order for your relationship to last, both of you will need to work on communicating, and finding ways to resolve conflict in a healthy way.
+It doesn't, however, mean it's OK for them to throw a fit or take it out on you.
+In order for your relationship to last, your partner will need to work on communicating, and finding ways to resolve conflict and stress in a healthier way.

 3. They Need Constant Validation

-Being understanding can go a long way, but again, that doesn't mean you need to accept bad behavior, Long says.
-By creating boundaries — such as when it's OK to call, versus when you need some time to yourself — you'll not only be helping your partner feel more secure, you'll also be looking after yourself.
+Being understanding can go a long way, but again, that doesn't mean you need to accept unhelpful habits like these, Long says.
+By creating boundaries — including talking about when it's OK to call, versus when you need some time to yourself — you'll not only be helping your partner feel more secure, you'll also be looking after yourself.

-If you get home an hour late from work, or want to meet up alone with friends, does your partner immediately assume the worst?
+If you get home an hour late from work, or want to meet up with friends without your partner, do they immediately assume the worst?
 Are they always accusing you of lying and cheating?
 Or acting like it isn't OK to spend some time apart?

 If so, "this behavior can indicate difficulty with boundaries and control," Amber Trueblood, MFT, MBA, a marriage and family therapist, tells Bustle.
-"Both control and boundary problems result from insecurity and fear," and that might just be a sign they've felt unsafe in past relationships.
+"Both control and boundary problems result from insecurity and fear," which is why it, once again, often stems from a history of toxic relationships.

-The best way to handle insecurity and lack of trust is by letting your partner know how it negatively impacts you.
+One way to handle insecurity and lack of trust is by letting your partner know how their actions are negatively impacting you.
 For example, you can say "when you (describe the behavior), it makes me feel (hurt, embarrassed, upset, worried, etc.," Trueblood says.

-This will allow you to talk about their actions without casting blame or making them feel bad, which in turn will allow you to have a productive conversation about trust and boundaries.
+It will allow you to talk about their actions without casting blame or making them feel bad, which in turn will foster a productive conversation about trust and boundaries.
 Over time, they'll be able to feel more relaxed.

 5. They're Secretive